isoverse/isoorbi/tests/testthat/_snaps/conditions-general.md

       "\033[33m!\033[39m in \033[1mmy_f()\033[22m: long trouble!
 This sentences is easily longer than a single line"

-                                   "in standard line width and therefore needs a sensible linebreak somewhere along"
+                                         "in standard line width and therefore needs a sensible linebreak somewhere"

-                                                                                                          "the way."
+                                                                                                    "along the way."

                               "\033[31m✖\033[39m in \033[1minternal_func()\033[22m: oh no internal {{value}} error!"